-In workshops with PoC*s a safe space is required, for it allows participants to be vulnerable and share personal stories.
+In workshops with PoC a safe space is required, as it allows participants to be vulnerable and share personal stories.
 Most affecting to Gizem was realizing that the teens she worked with were struggling with the same problems she did as a teenager.
-Apparently people in Germany have not moved closer to accepting hybrid identities.
+Apparently people in Germany have not made much progress in accepting hybrid identities.

 With every workshop, there is always something that comes up.
 For Gizem, she realized that interest in the workshop surpassed what one workshop could handle.
 For example, individuals ranging from 12 to 45 years old showed up.
 However, creating an environment and fruitful dialogue between and within different generations proved beyond the scope of the intial workshop.
 Thus, Gizem had to turn away everyone over 20 years old with the promise of developing another workshop for them.
-As the response was so high, Gizem hopes to hold further workshops with the same or similar topics moving forward.
+With so high a response, Gizem hopes to hold further workshops with the same or similar topics moving forward.